 Whether you choose a program within the United States or in another country, you'll have the opportunity to challenge yourself by adapting to a different environment that can be a crucial and revelatory part of your Liberal Arts education.
 Please read more about Wabash's policy for DOMESTIC off-campus study.

-Attend the OFF-CAMPUS STUDY / STUDY ABROAD FAIR, held on 2 nights this year:
+Attend the OFF-CAMPUS STUDY / STUDY ABROAD FAIR:

 In the application, you must:

 - Select ONE program that's a good fit for you

 - Compose an essay to support your participation in that program (Read the instructions carefully!)